PK-cod3ch3mist/MineSweeperG/README.md

 # MineSweeper v2.0
-This is actually an improved GUI version for the CLI minesweeper I made
+This is actually an improved GUI version for the CLI minesweeper I made (you can visit that here https://github.com/PK-cod3ch3mist/MineSweeperCLI)

 ## Dependencies and Installation
 * A C++ compiler, one supporting C++11 would be good.
 You could install G++/GCC or Clang or MinGW